kinectron/kinectron/README.md

 ## Kinectron Version 1.0.0

-Kinectron is now at version 1, which supports the Azure Kinect.
+Kinectron is now at version 1.0.0, which fully supports the Azure Kinect with all data streams implemented and thoroughly tested.
+This release represents a complete rewrite of the codebase with a modern, modular architecture and improved performance.

+### Version 1.0.0 Highlights:

+- **Complete Stream Support**: All Azure Kinect data streams are fully implemented and working
+- **Modern Architecture**: Modular JavaScript architecture with clear separation of concerns
+- **Improved Performance**: Optimized data handling and transmission
+- **Enhanced Security**: New "Block API Calls" feature for controlled access
+- **Comprehensive Documentation**: Detailed guides and API documentation
+- **Multiple Distribution Formats**: Support for ESM, CJS, and UMD with CDN availability

 If you are looking for support for the Kinect 2 for Windows, see the legacy version 0 (unsupported as of May 2025).

 ## Features